plasmax/PhotoshopDropletDeadline/README.md

 # PhotoshopDropletDeadline
-Here is a plugin for Deadline (Thinkbox Software) for submitting Photoshop Droplets (Adobe) render
+Here is a plugin for Deadline (Thinkbox Software) for submitting Photoshop Droplets (Adobe)

+Plugin still in development...